Noddy (character): Stage productions

-A CG animated series, called Noddy in Toyland, was made in 2009 by Chorion and produced by Brown Bag Films in Ireland.
-This series incorporates Whizz from "Say it with Noddy" as a full-time character.
-Sly and Gobbo's cousins, Sneaky and Stealth, are introduced and usually work alongside them.
-The full series is available digitally on iTunes.

-In 2012, Chorion sold the Noddy character to ClassicMedia, which in turn was bought out by DreamWorks Animation, leading to another CG animated series, named Noddy, Toyland Detective was produced by French producer/distributor Gaumont Animation, in association with DreamWorks Animation Television, and in partnership with France Télévisions.
-It premiered on Channel Five's preschool block Milkshake! on 18 April 2016.
+In 2004, a live show called "Noddy Live!" took a live tour around the UK from 21 December 2004 until 5 March 2005, and returned on 21 December until 29 December in the same year.

 Other media

-There was a spoof page of "Noddy-ana" in Hot Rod magazine (U.K.), in about 1976–1978; Noddy had a hot rod, and Big Ears smoked, and was very disrespectful to Mr. Plod.
+There was a spoof page of "Noddy-ana" in Hot Rod magazine (UK), in about 1976–1978; Noddy had a hot rod, and Big Ears smoked, and was very disrespectful to Mr. Plod.

 In the book Seven Deadly Wonders by Matthew Reilly, a character is nicknamed Noddy, while his best friend's nickname is Big Ears.

 IDW's The Transformers introduced the character of "Tappet", a robot who is based on Noddy visually and clearly transforms into Noddy's classic car.

 The puppet of Big Ears from the 1955–1963 Noddy television series appeared as a member of the "Puppet Government" in The Goodies episode "The Goodies Rule – O.K.?".

 In Alan Moore's series The League of Extraordinary Gentlemen, Toyland is a real nation located in the Arctic Circle.
 The King and Queen of Toyland are Frankenstein's Monster and Olympia, the automaton from The Tales of Hoffmann.

 Noddy, Big Ears and PC Plod are referred to in the Two Ronnies crossword sketch where Ronnie Corbett thinks their names are "Roddy, Big Ears, and PC Plop!"

-In an episode of Last of the Summer Wine, all of the characters are dressed up as fairy tale characters for a parade.
+In an episode of Last of the Summer Wine, all of the characters are dressed up as fairytale characters for a parade.
 Smiler is dressed as Noddy complete with a smaller version of his car in order to tow a bouncy castle with the rest of the characters on it, but it deflated while they were taking part.

-Derivative uses
+Noddy also features in the art and song titles on several Current 93 records.

+Reception

+Like many of Blyton's works, Noddy has been subject to criticism.
+In a scathing article published in Encounter in 1958, the journalist Colin Welch described Noddy as an "unnaturally priggish ... sanctimonious ... witless, spiritless, snivelling, sneaking doll."